jacob-halogen/nyt-wizard/README.md

 ## Pips

 This one is very hard.
 Our solution is incredibly slow so only really works on easy puzzles, but it makes use of a tree search with pruning, similar to a chess bot.
 We wrote it in Rust because it demanded a language of grace and elegance.
 Oddly, the hardest part of the problem was automatically dragging the dominos to their place on the board.
+Also the code is very ugly.

 ## Strands

-We're kinda cheating by using hints.
+We're kinda cheating by just getting the player all the hints they could ever need and leaving it at that but we want to integrate the use of a language model in the future.

 ## Sudoku